14th Wong Hock Boon Paediatric Masterclass

 4.00pm–4.45pmBeyond The Plate – Interdisciplinary Management Of Feeding Challenges In Children

-Dr Tammy Lim, Division Of Developmental And Behavioural Paediatrics, National University Hospital
+Dr Tammy Lim, Consultant, Division of Paediatric Gastroenterology, Nutrition, Hepatology And Liver Transplantation, National University Hospital

 Ms Ada Tok, Senior Speech Therapist, Department Of Rehabilitation, National University Hospital